eerkela/bertrand/README.rst

 Together, these enable a functional approach to extending pandas with small, fully encapsulated functions performing special operations based on the types of their arguments.
-They can be combined to create powerful, dynamic patches for its rich feature set, which can be seamlessly deployed to existing pandas data structures on a global basis.
+They can be combined to create powerful, dynamic patches for its rich feature set, which can be seamlessly deployed to pandas data structures on a global basis.
 Users are thus able to surgically overload virtually any aspect of the pandas interface, or add entirely new behavior specific to one or more data types.